 After a period of electrical gremlins dogging their cars, BMW is repairing its reputation for build quality and reliability.
 In our 2014 Driver Power survey, BMW itself came 10th out of 33 manufacturers, while the current 1 Series, on which the 2 Series is closely based, shot up from 54th to an impressive eight place.
 Buyers particularly rated its build quality, which we expect the 2 Series to replicate,

 Euro NCAP hasn’t crash tested a 2 Series yet, but it has a solid base in the five-star 1 Series.
 Dynamic brake lights, which change their intensity depending on how hard you’re braking, head, side and knee airbags and an alarm are standard, while safety options include city-friendly autobrake and lane departure warning.

 Service intervals are variable for the 2 Series range, but BMW offers a range of service packages to cover the first 50,000 miles or five years of driving to have the vehicle assessed at a certified dealer.
 Also, owners can keep tabs on how components like the brake pads or various filters are ageing by checking the iDrive system on board the car.

 BMW coupes have always been very usable everyday cars, and the new 2 Series is no different.
-Its wheelbase is 30mm longer than the old 1 Series Coupe’s, while boot capacity is up 20 litres to 390 litres – giving the BMW the largest load area in this test.
+Its wheelbase is 30mm longer than the old 1 Series Coupe’s, while boot capacity is up 20 litres to 390 litres – giving the BMW a decent-sized load area.
 Better still, the tailgate opens to reveal a usefully large aperture, plus the rear bench splits and folds.